-Information in this announcement that relates to exploration results, mineral resources or ore reserves is based on and fairly represents information and supporting documentation prepared and compiled by Albert Thamm, who is a Director of Lucapa Diamond Company Limited and a Corporate Member of the Australasian Institute of Mining and Metallurgy.
+Mr Thamm is a Director of Lucapa Diamond Company Limited.
 Mr Thamm has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the Australasian Code for Reporting Exploration Results, Mineral Resources and Ore Reserves.
 Mr Thamm and consents to the inclusion in the announcement of the matters based on this information in the form and context in which it appears.